-You get nice curtains for privacy, a private fan in the compartment and charging point.
+You get nice curtains for privacy, a private fan in the compartment, and a charging point.

 Curtains are present here but no private fan.
-There is shared charging point.
+There is a shared charging point.

-This has 3 tier beds meaning 3 beds either side of the compartment.
+This has 3 tier beds meaning 3 beds on either side of the compartment.

-Best to get a top bed if you want to sleep in the day as the middle and bottom bed won’t be available until everyone wants to go to sleep.
+Best to get a top bed if you want to sleep during the day as the middle and bottom beds won’t be available until everyone wants to go to sleep.